RealOrangeOne/theorangeone.net/content/posts/hello-world-with-traefik.md

 Routers are what listen to entrypoints, and match domains and paths to applications.
 A route has a rule which identifies it, a service, and a set of middleware.

 Services are your applications to route traffic to.
-A service may be a single container, or multiple in a load-balancing setup.
+A service may be a single container, or multiple in a load-balancing set up.
 Services can be either HTTP, TCP or UDP.

 ![Diagram of traffic route](https://docs.traefik.io/assets/img/quickstart-diagram.png)